 Not only that, but the nature of the competition we’ve described throughout this piece means that your strategy may need tweaking just weeks after seeing some success in your rankings.

 There’s no set time.
 It could take weeks, it could take months, but it will always take time.
-A good SEO strategy is ongoing, is always changing, and is based on data.
+A good SEO campaign is ongoing, is always changing, and is based on data.

 To learn more about what goes into forging a good SEO strategy, contact our team at Comrade.

-We’ll develop a long-term strategy and ensure your rankings move up as quickly as possible.
+We’ll develop a long-term strategy, provide SEO consulting services, and ensure your rankings move up as quickly as possible.
 For a custom plan, and a team of professionals invested in your long-term success, get in touch today.
 Even if you decide not to hire us, we’ll be glad to discuss your options and build a marketing plan for you, free of charge.